 6. Obtain Approval from DIPP for its Innovation

-A regulatory step to bring uniformity to help in identification of the innovative nature of the startups.
-It is mandatory for every startup to obtain an approval by submitting an application to the Inter-Ministerial Board (IBM) set up by the Department of Industrial Policy and Promotion (DIPP).
-The IBM consists of Joint SeJointy of DIPP, Representative of Department of Biotechnology, Representative of Department of Science & Technology.
+A regulatory step to bring uniformity to help in the identification of the innovative nature of the startups.
+Every startup must obtain approval by applying to the Inter-Ministerial Board (IBM) set up by the Department of Industrial Policy and Promotion (DIPP).
+The IBM consists of Joint SeJointy of DIPP, Representative of the Department of Biotechnology, Representative of the Department of Science & Technology.

 - Recommendation from an incubator who is established in any Post Graduate College located in India

-- from an incubator who is funded by the Government of India to promote innovation in regard to this scheme
+- from an incubator who is funded by the Government of India to promote innovation regarding this scheme

 - Recommendation from an incubator who is recognized by the Government of India.